folio-org/mod-copycat/doc/getting-started.md

 	  "totalRecords" : 2
 	}

-We have two profiles part of reference data, one for OCLC Worldcat and another for Library of Congress LCDB.
+We have two profiles as part of reference data, one for OCLC Worldcat and another for Library of Congress LCDB.

 OCLC Worldcat requires credentials to be given before it can be used.